RaisaNuzhat/WanderInn/README.md

+# WanderInn

+Welcome to WanderInn, a platform designed to connect travelers with unique accommodations and experiences worldwide.

+## Features

+1. **Responsive Design**: Enjoy seamless browsing across devices with our responsive website layout.
+2. **Animated Transitions**: Engage with smooth and captivating animations powered by AOS (Animate On Scroll).
+3. **User Authentication**: Register and login securely using Firebase Authentication, ensuring your data remains protected.
+4. **Dynamic Estate Display**: Explore a diverse range of accommodations showcased dynamically using React Hook Form for form management.
+5. **Intuitive Swiping**: Discover properties effortlessly with intuitive swiping functionality implemented using Swiper JS.
+6. **Rich User Experience**: Immerse yourself in a rich and interactive browsing experience, enhanced by our carefully curated selection of features and packages.

+## Packages Used

+- **AOS**: Animate On Scroll library for captivating animations.
+- **React Hook Form**: Efficient form management for seamless user registration and login experiences.
+- **Swiper JS**: Integrated for intuitive swiping functionality, enhancing user interaction.

+Start your journey with WanderInn today and unlock a world of unforgettable experiences!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.